This qualification has three stages, each comprising 120 credits.

 - In Stage 3, you’ll study a 60-credit English language studies module and a 60-credit French module.

-You may study the modules in your chosen subjects one stage at a time or study the modules in one subject – completing 60 credits at each stage – before studying the modules in your second subject.
+You may study the modules in your chosen subject one stage at a time or study the modules in one subject - completing 60 credits at each stage - before studying the modules in your second subject.
+We strongly advise you to start Stage 1 with your compulsory module.

 In Stage 2, you’ll explore the evolution and diversification of English.
 You'll also expand on your ability to use French and your cultural knowledge of France and other French-speaking countries – including at a one-week residential school in France.

-In Stage 3, for your English studies, you can choose between learning about how the English language is used in different contexts or explore creativity in the English language around the world.
+In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
 For your final French module, you’ll advance your understanding of the society and culture of contemporary France and French-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in French.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Language Studies uses a variety of study materials and has the following elements: